 Every living person has felt lonely at one time in their lives.
 Some of us feel lonely all the time.
 It is my experience and observation that loneliness comes from a love deficit, both in receiving love and giving love, but more than that, it is a lack of felt love.
-This often happens when there is a death.
-It also happens if a person was raised in a dysfunctional or abusive home that lacked felt love.
-Loneliness is most often accompanied by depression, in which we feel empty, alone, and unwanted.
-Loneliness and depression exist when we don’t experience unconditional love, which often leads to addictions.
-Additionally, I found that the unmet desire to be unconditionally loved makes us want to isolate ourselves in order to suppress this unmet desire.
-We often isolate ourselves by escaping into drugs, alcohol, work, entertainment, sports, etc. Moreover, we were created by God to be loved and to love and when that is not fulfilled we feel empty and alone, like an empty building.
+The loss of felt love often happens when there is a death or divorce.
+It also happens when a person is in or from a dysfunctional or abusive home that lacked felt love.
+Moreover, we were created by God to be loved and to love, and when love is missing, we feel empty and alone, like an empty building.

 The following are the unhealthy beliefs this stronghold combination protects.
 The loneliness stronghold protects the following unhealthy beliefs: First, “I am alone because I am unlovable.”
 Second, “I need to isolate myself because I don’t trust that I won’t get hurt or I will be let down.”
 Third, “I am alone because I am different and unaccepted.”
-The unhealthy beliefs, protected by the discontentment stronghold are: First, “ I need more because what I have is not enough.”
+Some of the unhealthy beliefs, protected by the discontentment stronghold are: First, “ I need more because what I have is not enough.”
 Second, “I need to have something different (i.e., life, car, house, furniture, spouse, job, etc., [different for each of us]).”
-Discontentment has many facets, but the remedy is thankfulness and trusting God to provide the things we need.
+Discontentment has many facets, but the remedy is thankfulness and trusting God to provide the things we need (and sometimes want).

-Next, evaluate what is on the escapism seat of authority (the throne within the protection of the strongholds) that is controlling your choices.
-I found that I needed to be busy all the time so I did not feel my loneliness or discontentment.
-I also found that I would daydream a lot to escape the mundaneness and boredom of life.
+Next, evaluate what is on the escapism seat of authority (the throne) that controls your choices.
+I found that I needed to be busy all the time to not feel my loneliness or discontentment.
+I also found that I would daydream to escape the discontentment and boredom of life.
 Most times my thoughts were unproductive, futile, unprofitable, and empty musing.
-The escape mechanisms you have may be different, many times our escape mechanism is an addiction.
+The escape mechanisms you choose may be different than mine.
+Also, our escape mechanism often becomes an addiction that controls our thoughts.
 Please visit my website to learn how I overcame this stronghold combination and addictions with the help of God, and how you can as well. https://hopeforcompletehealing.com/